Tulane University Scholarships (2025–2026)

 Can these stack with other aid?

-Partial merit usually stacks with need-based aid, and National Merit awards can be added on top.
-But flagship-level scholarships (like Stamps or Dean’s Honor) replace other tuition awards.
+Partial merit can usually be combined with need-based aid.
+National Merit scholarships stack, but flagship-level awards (such as Stamps or Dean’s Honor) replace lesser tuition awards.

 🏆 Flagship (Competitive) Scholarships

-These are Tulane’s most competitive, flagship-level scholarships.
-They go well beyond the automatic merit awards and typically cover full tuition or even the full cost of attendance.
-Only a small number of students are selected each year, and most are invited to submit extra materials or participate in interviews.
+These are Tulane’s most prestigious, competitive merit scholarships.
+They go beyond automatic awards and typically cover full tuition or even the full cost of attendance.
+Only a small number of students are selected each year, and most must submit supplements or participate in interviews.

-*GPA/test ranges are estimates based on past recipient profiles; Tulane does not publish fixed cutoffs.
+*GPA/test ranges are estimates based on recipient profiles; Tulane does not publish strict cutoffs.

-Note: Tulane is an official Stamps Scholarship partner and a QuestBridge National College Match partner.
+Note: Tulane is a Tulane Stamps Scholarship partner and a QuestBridge National College Match partner.
 QuestBridge Finalists matched with Tulane receive a full cost-of-attendance package — effectively a full-ride.

 What makes these “flagship” scholarships different?

-They are highly competitive and usually cover full tuition or the full cost of attendance.
-Unlike automatic awards, they often require interviews, service résumés, or creative supplements.
+They are highly competitive, typically covering full tuition or full cost of attendance.
+Unlike automatic awards, they often require interviews, service résumés, or creative supplements, and very few are awarded each year.

 How many students win?